Leslie E. Gehres: Postwar

 Following the end of World War II, Gehres gained a second star as he was promoted to the rank of Rear Admiral, but he received no further overseas assignments, and never commanded any U.S. Navy vessel again.
 His final three years in the U.S. Navy were spent as Commanding Officer, Naval Air Station San Diego (NAS North Island) from July 16, 1945, to September 18, 1948 - the largest Naval Air Complex in the United States Navy during WWII.

-After retiring from the Navy in 1948, and went into business with Ryan Aeronautical Company, now a division of Northrop Grumman, in San Diego, California.
+After retiring from the Navy in 1948, Gehres went into business with Ryan Aeronautical Company, now a division of Northrop Grumman, in San Diego, California.
 He later became general manager of the National Marine Terminal Company.
 In 1950, with Robert C. Wilson as his campaign manager, Gehres ran for Congress from San Diego and lost.
 Two years later, they switched roles and won.

 Gehres was chairman of the San Diego County Republican Central Committee for 12 years, organizing support for former Governor (later President) Ronald Reagan, former Senator George Murphy and former Presidents Dwight D. Eisenhower and Richard M. Nixon.

-He died in May 1975 at the age of 76.
+He died in May 1975, at the age of 76.